-Whip up a big pot of Madras Lentils and stock your freezer with a week’s worth of lunches!
+This Madras Lentils recipe is so good you will want to whip up a big pot and stock your freezer with a week’s worth of lunches!

 Let’s talk Tasty Bite.

 I adore them.
 Quick, easy, and seriously delicious.

-My favorite is the Tasty Bite Madras Lentils, which tastes like an Indian-flavor-infused hearty vegetarian chili.
+My favorite is the Tasty Bite Madras Lentils, which tastes like an India, flavor-infused hearty vegetarian chili.
 Which is obviously right up my alley.

 While you really can’t beat one-step-one-minute convenience, you CAN make a huge batch for really cheap in just a few hours at home.

 Don’t be put off by the time it takes to make this madras lentils recipe.
 Out of the two hours total, only about 20 minutes is active time.

 There’s lots of simmering action, so feel free to go about your day while your house starts to smell completely amazing.